ZerBea/hcxtools/README.md

 Requirements
 --------------

 * Linux (recommended Arch, but other distros should work, too.
-No support for toher distros!).
+No support for toher distros!.
 Don't use Kernel 4.4 (rt2x00 driver regression)

 * libopenssl and openssl-dev installed